Find Your Perfect School

 Tennessee’s rich food tradition defines the state’s reputation as one of the epicenters of culinary education.
 Best for its home-cooked Southern culinary recipes and hospitality, Tennessee takes pride in several upscale restaurants, coffee shops, burger shops, and hole-in-the-walls.

 The state is also home to many popular tourist attractions and events, including music festivals, ski resorts, theme parks, and adventure parks that draw visitors each year.
-And with the vibrant tourism industry, the food and foodservice industries thrive as thousands of hungry tourists visit to immerse themselves in the different culinary flavors of the state.
+With the vibrant tourism industry, the food and food service industries thrive as thousands of hungry tourists visit to immerse themselves in the different culinary flavors of the state.
 That said, Tennessee is a promising spot for culinary professionals.

 Tennesee’s Culinary Industry: The Facts